Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 -since that’s 62500 pairs!)
 It is not unusual for the output file to take a significant amount of time to print if you -have a lot of data.
 This is most applicable to pairwise decomp, since the amount of data scales as O(N 2 ).

-+ Based on the above, we decided to limit the selection of the residuals that will be displayed by default.
++ Based on the above, we decided to limit the selection of the residues that will be displayed by default.
 In turn,
 + we facilitate this selection since now it is not necessary to explicitly define the list of amino acids.
 We define a
 + selection method with the following structure:
 + "within 6"